[continued from the home page]

 I was hired by IBM to build and manage the sales program for colleges and universities on the Central Coast of California, including: UCSB, Cal Poly, SLO, Cal Lutheran, Santa Barbara City College, Westmont College and others.
 I recruited the sales team, managed day to day activities, established a marketing budget, held sales seminars at the campuses and continued to successfully grow the sales for the program.

 During this time, IBM was going through its largest layoff period in history and I was one of only 4 remaining (of 144) IBMers at the Santa Barbara office before it closed in 1995.
-I was offered a variety of positions with IBM in their Los Angeles office, but declined to complete my degree.
+I was offered a variety of positions with IBM in their Los Angeles office, but declined so that I may complete my degree at UCSB.
+I accepted my diploma jacket at graduation with 44 unneeded, additional units, but lacking a single lower division course that I was unable to complete due to a meeting at IBM in Los Angeles.
+I never got my diploma, officially and it never mattered.

 1991 – 1995: University of California, Santa Barbara